yabluko/Robak.LNU.Job-Portal/README.md

 3. Clone my repository by command ```git clone https://github.com/yabluko/Robak.LNU.Job-Portal.git```

 4. Change the directory to the project directory: ```cd job_portal```.

+🚀 # Usage:

+After installation and configuration to run my application you just need in terminal write next command

 5. Start the Django server by executing the following command: ```python3 manage.py runserver```.